What is Viking Jewelry? Norse Symbols Explained

 Fashioned from gold (for the elites), silver and bronze, Viking jewelry featured intricate designs and motifs.
-Those designs vary greatly, including animals, mythical creatures and symbols of power and protection.
+Common Viking jewelry designs included animals, mythical creatures, runes, and symbols tied to power, protection, and Norse mythology.

 About Viking Culture